Microscopic Derivation of Ginzburg-Landau Theory and the BCS Critical Temperature Shift in a Weak Homogeneous Magnetic Field: Trial States and their BCS Energy

 commutes with $\Pi^2$, and, in particular, if $P$ and $Q$ are two spectral projections of $\Pi^2$ with $P Q = 0$, then $\eta_\perp$ satisfies the orthogonality property

 \end{enumerate} \end{prop}

-\begin{bem} The statement of Proposition \ref{Structure_of_alphaDelta} should be read in two different ways, depending on whether we are interested in proving the upper or the lower bound for the BCS free energy.
-When we prove the upper bound using trial states $\Gamma_\Delta$, part (c) is irrelevant.
-In this case the gap function $\Delta\equiv \Delta_\Psi$ is defined with a minimizer $\Psi$ of the GL functional, whose $\Hmag^2(Q_B)$-norm is uniformly bounded, and all remainder terms can be estimated using \eqref{alphaDelta_decomposition_eq2} and \eqref{alphaDelta_decomposition_eq3}.
+\begin{bem} The statement of Proposition \ref{DHS1:Structure_of_alphaDelta} should be read in two different ways, depending on whether we are interested in proving the upper or the lower bound for the BCS free energy.
+When we prove the upper bound using trial states $\Gamma_\Delta$, the bound on $\Vert |r|\eta_\perp\Vert_{\Lsymm}$ in part (b) and part (c) are irrelevant.
+In this case the gap function $\Delta\equiv \Delta_\Psi$ is defined with a minimizer $\Psi$ of the GL functional, whose $\Hmag^2(Q_B)$-norm is uniformly bounded, and all remainder terms can be estimated using \eqref{DHS1:alphaDelta_decomposition_eq2} and \eqref{DHS1:alphaDelta_decomposition_eq3}.

-In the proof of the lower bound for the BCS free energy in Section~\ref{Lower Bound Part B} we are forced to work with a trial state $\Gamma_{\Delta}$, whose gap function is defined via a function $\Psi$ that is related to a low-energy state of the BCS functional, see Theorem~\ref{Structure_of_almost_minimizers} below.
+In the proof of the lower bound for the BCS free energy in Section~\ref{DHS1:Lower Bound Part B} we are forced to work with a trial state $\Gamma_{\Delta}$, whose gap function is defined via a function $\Psi$ that is related to a low-energy state of the BCS functional, see Theorem~\ref{DHS1:Structure_of_almost_minimizers} below.
 For such functions we only have a bound on the $\Hmag^1(Q_B)$-norm at our disposal.
-To obtain a function in $\Hmag^2(Q_B)$, we introduce a regularized version of $\Psi$ as in \cite[Section~6]{Hainzl2012}, \cite[Section~6]{Hainzl2014}, and \cite[Section~7]{Hainzl2017} by $\Psi_\leq := \Idbb_{[0,\varepsilon]}(\Pi^2)\Psi$ for some $B \ll \varepsilon \ll 1$, see Corollary \ref{Structure_of_almost_minimizers_corollary}.
-The $\Hmag^2(Q_B)$-norm of $\Psi_\leq$ is not uniformly bounded in $B$, see \eqref{Psileq_bounds} below.
-This causes a certain error term, namely the left side of \eqref{LBpartB_3} below, to be large, a priori.
+To obtain a function in $\Hmag^2(Q_B)$, we introduce a regularized version of $\Psi$ as in \cite[Section~6]{Hainzl2012}, \cite[Section~6]{Hainzl2014}, and \cite[Section~7]{Hainzl2017} by $\Psi_\leq := \Idbb_{[0,\varepsilon]}(\Pi^2)\Psi$ for some $B \ll \varepsilon \ll 1$, see Corollary \ref{DHS1:Structure_of_almost_minimizers_corollary}.
+The $\Hmag^2(Q_B)$-norm of $\Psi_\leq$ is not uniformly bounded in $B$, see \eqref{DHS1:Psileq_bounds} below.
+This causes a certain error term, namely the left side of \eqref{DHS1:LBpartB_3} below, to be large, a priori.

-To overcome this problem we use part (c) of Proposition~\ref{Structure_of_almost_minimizers}.
-It exploits the fact that the first term on the right side of \eqref{LBpartB_3} has an explicit form that satisfies the orthogonality property in \eqref{alphaDelta_decomposition_eq4}, which implies that the left side of \eqref{LBpartB_3} is indeed small.
+To overcome this problem we use the bound on $\Vert |r|\eta_\perp\Vert_{\Lsymm}$ in part (b) of Proposition~\ref{DHS1:Structure_of_almost_minimizers} and part (c).
+Part (c) exploits the fact that the first term on the right side of \eqref{DHS1:LBpartB_3} has an explicit form that satisfies the orthogonality property in \eqref{DHS1:alphaDelta_decomposition_eq4}, which implies that the left side of \eqref{DHS1:LBpartB_3} is indeed small.
 This is the reason why we need to distinguish between $\eta_0$ and $\eta_\perp$. \end{bem}